dmytrostriletskyi/threads-net/README.md

 ### Login

-In order for `Instagram` to trust you more, you must always login from one device and one IP (or from a subnet), for this there is a dump session functionality.
-So, once you logged in once, store them into a file and do not touch it again:
+In order for `Instagram` to trust you more, you must always login from one device and one IP (or from a subnet), for this there is the dump session functionality.
+So, once you logged in once, store it into a file:

 ```python3
 >>> threads = Threads()